Olliebrown/esnext-esbuild-react/README.md

 - Supports as modern of ES standard as possible (ESNext).
 - Uses eslint to enforce ALL React, React-Hooks, and StandardJS coding rules and styles.
 - Uses ESBuild to transpile and bundle.
-- Includes Browser-sync for dev server.
+- Uses ESBuild's built-in server for development.

 ## Basic Usage
 ### Tools and Initialization